Southwest Michigan Bikeway – Resources

 Commuter Bike Route Network (Proposed) “Map 7” (final PDF map image of “Map 7” on page 148 of the KATS 2045 Metropolitan Transportation Plan.
 The route map has been adopted as “proposed.”
 Jurisdictions/agencies may use it as a guide to further implementation, knowing it has been vetted by KATS’ staff and its Technical and Policy Committees, after being developed by key community stakeholders in a process documented here.)
 “Map 7” is now being called the Southwest Michigan Bikeway; plans for its implementation are being prepared (see above).

-Regional Bike Route Network (existing and proposed) (The figure below is a static snapshot taken on July 5, 2022 of interactive map found on KATS website here) See KATS 2050 Metropolitan Transportation Plan, approved November 17, 2021.
-KATS intends to keep the interactive map non-motorized map as current as possible, possibly on a quarterly basis, in order to facilitate incorporation in subsequent versions of their Metropolitan Transportation Plans.
+Regional Bike Route Network (existing and proposed) (The figure below is a static snapshot taken on July 5, 2022 of interactive map that was found on KATS website at that time but is no longer being made available without sign-on credentials).
+See KATS 2050 Metropolitan Transportation Plan, approved November 17, 2021.
+KATS intends to keep the interactive map non-motorized map as current as possible, possibly on a quarterly basis, in order to facilitate review by its committees and its incorporation in subsequent versions of their Metropolitan Transportation Plans.

 Commuter Bike Route Network (Proposed): RWGPS Route List (Ride With GPS web site of final set of individual routes that make up “Map 7” as vetted and narrowed down from the catalog of hundreds of BFK Commuter Route alternatives.
 Routes can be downloaded for further analysis.
 Comments contain name of route designer and other useful information.)